-- S27B Co-operation between Council and other authorities – requires CCWater to agree a memorandum of understanding with the Authority (Ofwat), the Secretary of State (Defra and DWI) and the Welsh Government.
+- S27B Co-operation between Council and other authorities – requires CCW to agree a memorandum of understanding with the Authority (Ofwat), the Secretary of State (Defra and DWI) and the Welsh Government.

-- S27C The interests of consumers – requires CCWater to have regard to the interests of:
+- S27C The interests of consumers – requires CCW to have regard to the interests of:

 - a) individuals who are disabled or chronically sick;